alexQiSong/scSTEM/README.md

 ```R
 install.packages("renv")
 ```
 2. Create a new directory to store dependency files for scSTEM (e.g. `/home/alex/scstem`). `renv` will later install dependencies into this personal folder.
-Download the `renv.lock` file in this repository or right click and 'save as' from this [link](https://raw.githubusercontent.com/alexQiSong/scSTEM/master/renv.lock). `renv.lock` is the lock file which contains the dependency information.
+Download the `renv.lock` file in this repository or right click and 'save as' from this [link](https://raw.githubusercontent.com/alexQiSong/scSTEM/master/renv.lock). `renv.lock` is the lock file which contains the dependency information. **Note that when you copy and paste the content of renv.lock into a text editor and save the file, your text editor (such as the default TextEdit in macOS) may automatically append file extension after renv.lock.
+This will cause `renv` to fail because `renv.lock` file cannot be found.
+Double-check the file name and its extension.**
 3. Once lock file is downloaded, copy the file into the folder you just created.
 Make sure the file name is 'renv.lock'.
 Then in R, execute the following code to activate the environment in this personal folder.
 ```R
 install_folder = "/home/alex/scstem/"